 - It helps the company to reduce waste.

-- It helps to minimize storage and holding cost.
+- It helps to minimize storage and holding costs.

 This has been a guide to Economic Order Quantity (EOQ) and its definition.
-Here we learn how to calculate EOQ equation using practical examples and downloadable excel template.
+Here we learn how to calculate economic order quantity using practical examples and downloadable excel template.
 You can learn more about financial analysis from the following articles –